sasdf/ctf/writeup/2018/HackIT/coffee_overflow/README.md

 * Bytecode Viewer can't open some of the classfiles
 * Some debugger is too fat that I want to avoid. (e.g. plugin of eclipse)

-So I go with a different approach: write another java program to call the functions in it.
+So I go with a different approach: write another java program to import the classfile.
 Unicode are legal identifiers in java (you may need to compile with `javac -encoding utf8`).
 When I tried to compile this code:
 ```java